Where can I find more details about Kickbox?

 What are the expectations of the faculty/staff sponsor?

 All Kickbox applications require a faculty or staff member sponsor.
-The role of the sponsor is to make sure the idea or project can be completed, and to provide the student with guidance during their project.
+The role of the sponsor is to make sure the idea or project is safe to pursue, the student can make progress on it during the timeframe, and to provide the student with guidance during their project.

-How involved you are in your student’s Kickbox will vary depending on the project needs.
+How involved you are in your student’s Kickbox will vary depending on the project and student’s needs.
 At a minimum, we are asking that you:

 - Review the requirements of a Kickbox project.